JanuszPelc/ChiVariate/README.md

 #### Primes

-> Generates provably prime numbers from specified integer ranges using deterministic Miller-Rabin testing.
-Ideal for number theory research, simulations, and applications requiring mathematically guaranteed primes with uniform distribution.
+> Generates provably prime numbers from specified integer ranges up to 128-bit using deterministic Miller-Rabin testing and various optimization techniques.
+Ideal for number theory research, cryptographic experiments, and applications requiring mathematically guaranteed primes with uniform distribution.
 >
 > *Complexity: *`O(r/π(r) × √n)`* expected, where r is range size, π(r) is prime density, and √n is primality test cost.
 Performance varies significantly with range density.
 Tier 5.*